bedil1010/rr/README.md

 - Map of the avocado consumption in US in different states

 ### Scatter plot
-- The relationship of the various features of the dataset as:
+- The relationship of the various features (numerical) of the dataset as:

     - Date vs Average price
     - Volume vs price + types
     - Simple linear regression for Price vs Volume

 ### Bar plot
-    - Checking the density of different features
+- Checking the density of different features (numerical)
+    - with respect to factor features